 If you are tracking, then you realize the Bible makes two assertions: 1) All people are sinners [Rom.
 3:23], and 2) All sinners get sent to hell for their sins [Rom.
 6:23].
 The Bible also makes one final assertion on the matter: we cannot erase our sin through good deeds.
 [Is.
 64:6]

 This is what is known as 'bad news.'
 In fact, this is the worst possible news!
 It would be hopeless, but the Bible also gives us the 'best possible news,' which is called the "gospel!"
 That is simply the fact that God loved all the people He created so much that He sent His perfect Son, Jesus, to die on the cross in order to pay for the sins we have all committed [Jn.
 3:16-21].
-Jesus willingly did just that, and then rose bodily from the dead three days later, securing eternal freedom from sin and its consequences for any and every one who choose to believe in Him as the Son of God!
+Jesus willingly did just that, and then rose bodily from the dead three days later, securing eternal freedom from sin and its consequences for any and every one who chooses to believe in Him as the Son of God!
 Jesus paid the penalty for our sin, and now offers eternal life freely to all who confess their sinfulness and accept His perfection in their place.
 There is not one person so wicked that God's grace cannot reach him and God's forgiveness cannot save him!
 And just as we see with the thief on the cross in Luke 23:39-43, salvation is not earned by any works, but freely given by God's grace to those who trust in Him [Eph.
 2:8-9].

 You can talk to God right now, and get your sins forgiven and be guaranteed eternal life in heaven.
 Simply trust in Jesus, and pray something like this: